sangria-graphql/sangria-graphql.github.io/learn.md

     ctx.loadCategoriesById(ids))
 ```

-Now you should be able to define a `DeferredResolver` based on these fetchers like this:
+Now you should be able to define a `DeferredResolver` based on these fetchers:

 ```scala
 val resolver: DeferredResolverp[MyCtx] =
   DeferredResolver.fetchers(products, categories)
 ```

-Every time you need to load particular entity by ID, you can use fetcher to create a `Deferred` value for you:
+Every time you need to load a particular entity by ID, you can use the fetcher to create a `Deferred` value for you:

 ```scala
 Field("category", CategoryType,